 Golden Ocean Group (GOGL) Gains As Market Dips: What You Should Know

-Heading into today, shares of the shipping company had lost 3.66% over the past month, outpacing the Transportation sector's loss of 9.12% and the S&P 500's loss of 4.08% in that time.
+Coming into today, shares of the shipping company had lost 6% in the past month.
+In that same time, the Transportation sector lost 10.84%, while the S&P 500 lost 6.51%.

 Wall Street will be looking for positivity from Golden Ocean Group as it approaches its next earnings report date.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $172.3 million, down 55.55% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $172.3 million, down 55.55% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.99 per share and revenue of $794.3 million, which would represent changes of -26.02% and -29.97%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.99 per share and revenue of $794.3 million.
+These totals would mark changes of -26.02% and -29.97%, respectively, from last year.

-Any recent changes to analyst estimates for Golden Ocean Group should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Golden Ocean Group.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 9.55% lower within the past month.
-Golden Ocean Group currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 9.55% lower.
+Golden Ocean Group is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Golden Ocean Group is holding a Forward P/E ratio of 4.24.
-For comparison, its industry has an average Forward P/E of 3.14, which means Golden Ocean Group is trading at a premium to the group.
+Valuation is also important, so investors should note that Golden Ocean Group has a Forward P/E ratio of 4.33 right now.
+Its industry sports an average Forward P/E of 3.21, so we one might conclude that Golden Ocean Group is trading at a premium comparatively.

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 81, which puts it in the top 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 58, putting it in the top 24% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.